 Provides a central place to store documents between multiple devices (phone, tablet, and computer).
 Can drop photographs taken in the archive directly on your laptop.
 Recommend using in conjunction with Tropy.

 As you find those perfect documents for your work, store the relevant bibliographic information in Zotero for later use in your footnotes and bibliographies.
-You can also take notes and tag entries with keywords.
+If you'd like assistance, contact your subject librarian.